 Free Application for Federal Student Aid (FAFSA)

-If you would like to apply for federal student aid you should complete the FAFSA.
-Priority processing and aid consideration are given to those who apply for financial aid by the suggested deadline of February 15.
+If you would like to apply for federal student aid you must complete the FAFSA.
+Priority processing and aid consideration are given to those who apply for financial aid by the suggested deadline of February 28.
 However, we still encourage you to apply for financial aid if you miss the priority deadline.
 When completing the FAFSA, you will need to list Notre Dame’s Federal School Code: 001840.

 The FAFSA requires information from the most recent tax year; however, estimated numbers may be used if you have not yet completed a tax return.
 You need not complete the parental section of the FAFSA.